kimwalisch/primesieve/src/README.md

   buckets and only when there are no more buckets in the stock the MemoryPool will allocate new buckets.

 * **PreSieve** is used to pre-sieve multiples of small primes < 100 to speed up the sieve of Eratosthenes.
-Upon creation the multiples of small primes are removed from multiple buffers.
-Then whilst sieving, we perform a bitwise AND on the buffer arrays and store the result in the sieve array.
+The ```PreSieve_Tables.hpp``` header contains 8 static lookup tables which have been sieved using the primes < 100.
+Each of these lookup tables has a size of about 32 kilobytes and the total size of all pre-sieve lookup tables is about 200 kilobytes.
+Whilst sieving, we perform a bitwise AND of the pre-sieve lookup tables and store the result in the sieve array.
 Pre-sieving provides a speedup of up to 30% when sieving the primes < 10^10.

 * **SievingPrimes** is used to generate the sieving primes ≤ sqrt(stop).
   SievingPrimes is used by the CountPrintPrimes and PrimeGenerator classes.